Multi-Higgs Amplitudes Bootstrapped: Dissecting SMEFT and HEFT: Theoretical framework

 which both transform in the adjoint representation of $SU(2)_L$. ${\bf V}_\mu$ is a singlet under $SU(2)_R$, and ${\bf T}$ breaks $SU(2)_R$ and hence constitutes a spurion injecting an explicit breaking of the custodial symmetry.
 The LO Lagrangian in the EFT expansion -- differently from SMEFT -- does not correspond to the SM but allows for generic deviations given by,

 with the Higgs potential (relevant for the processes studied in this work) of the following form,

 The functions $\mathcal{F}_C(h)$, $\mathcal{Y}_{Q}(h)$ and $\mathcal{Y}_{L}(h)$ are so-called flare functions and are infinite power series in $h/v$ with independent coefficients.
 Higgs interactions arise all at the same order due to its singlet nature.
 In principle, the LO HEFT Lagrangian can contain custodial symmetry violating operators, which are though commonly accounted for in the NLO basis mirroring the fact that their coefficients must be suppressed.
 We will not consider them here due to the nature of the processes we consider.
 For the full list of operators employed in this work at NLO, NNLO and N$^3$LO see App.~\ref{appendix:HEFT}.
-At which order an operator exactly appears in HEFT depends on the assumptions made, i.e. via naive dimensional analysis one can determine a minimum order at which an operator should appear \cite{Gavela:2016bzc}.
-However, chiral dimension power counting~\cite{Buchalla:2013eza, Brivioinprep} assigns dimension also to the SM couplings.
-As a consequence, the same operator counts at different chiral dimensions in dependence whether SM couplings are factored out of the Wilson coefficients or not, so in the end hinges on the UV assumptions made.
-Applying in the following the amplitude technique we will stay as general as possible and evade questions on power counting.
-When we later on match to HEFT we will count the chiral dimension of the operator and the dimension of an amplitude as $N_{HEFT}^s=N_{HEFT}+N_{g_s}$~\cite{Brivioinprep} where we count both the HEFT order determined by chiral dimension, loops and legs as well as the order of the strong coupling constant $g_s$.
-For the amplitude calculations in HEFT, we used a private \texttt{FeynRules}~\cite{Alloul:2013bka} implementation of HEFT that we plan to make public in the near future.